 5 ways to check if a clothes collection bag/sticker is genuine

-- Is the Charity Retail Ireland/Irish Charity Shops Association logo on the bag or sticker, (either our new or old logo)? [image of new logo and old logo]
+- Is the Charity Retail Ireland/Irish Charity Shops Association logo on the bag or sticker (either our new or old logo)?

-- Do you recognize the charity name?
-Sometimes leaflets appear to be connected to a well known charity, using a similar name or logo.
+- Do you recognise the charity’s name?
+Sometimes leaflets appear connected to a well-known charity, using a similar name and logo.

 - Is there a Charities Regulator number on the label?
-Numbers start with 2000 and you can check them on the search page on the CR website.
+Numbers start with 2000.
+You can check them on the search page on the CR website.

 - Does the bag or leaflet have an address and landline (not mobile) number printed on it?

 - Is there a CHY number?
 Legitimate numbers issued by the Revenue Commissioners run up to about 22,400.
-The Revenue publish an up-to-date list downloadable from this page of their website.
+They publish an up-to-date list downloadable from this page of their website.